timothepearce/laravel-time-series-docs/docs/getting-started/available-periods.md

 ## What happens when you add several periods to a projection?

 You can consider that a projection with X periods is actually X separate projections.
-Separate rows in the `quasar_projectable` table will be created for each period added to a projection.
+Separate rows in the `time_series_projectable` table will be created for each period added to a projection.

 For example, if you define a projection with three periods, each time a bound model fires an event, three rows will be updated in the database, one for each period.